Post: 11 Ways Predictive Analytics Transforms Your Talent Pipeline in 2026

 • Enables proactive conversations — compensation adjustments, role changes, development plans — before the employee has mentally disengaged

-Verdict: SHRM data shows replacement costs ranging from 50% to 200% of annual salary depending on role complexity.
+SHRM data shows replacement costs ranging from 50% to 200% of annual salary depending on role complexity.
 Early-warning turnover models convert that cost from an inevitability into a decision point.
-The predictive workforce analytics case study on this site demonstrates what a 12% turnover reduction looks like operationally.
+For more on managing inherited workforce risk, see HR triage risk mapping and 11 warning signs your inherited HR operation is bleeding money.

 3. Workforce Demand Forecasting